-Honda Ridgeline is a unique pickup that employs car-like unibody construction in place of the rugged but unrefined body-on-frame setup that underpins its competitors.
+The Honda Ridgeline is a unique pickup that employs car-like unibody construction in place of the rugged but unrefined body-on-frame setup that underpins its competitors.
 As a result, the Ridgeline provides a more comfortable ride and better handling than most pickups while still offering decent towing and hauling capabilities.
-For 2009 onward, the Ridgeline received a modest update that gave it a new look and additional features.

 Unlike most pickup trucks on the market, the Ridgeline comes only in a one-size-fits-all configuration with four doors, seating for five and a five-foot-long cargo bed.
 A unique feature of this cargo bed is a small covered trunk inside.
-It can be accessed via the tailgate, which both folds down, like other pickups, but also swings to the side for easier access.
+The 8.5-cubic-inch space features drain plugs for cleaning out dirty loads, and can be accessed via the tailgate, which folds down like other pickups, but also swings to the side for easier access.

 Trim Level Breakdown